microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 The sample-request.json file contains a single test data used for testing the online endpoint after deployment in the pipeline.
 Each example has its own sample-request.json file and for custom flows, it should be update to reflect test data needed for testing.

+### Update email Id for notification

+Manual approval is enabled by default.
+The template uses a dummy `replace@youremail.com` email Id.
+Replace this with valid email address in code.

 ## Example Prompt Run, Evaluation and Deployment Scenario

 There are three examples in this template.
 While named_entity_recognition and math_coding has same functionality, web_classification has multiple evaluation flows and datasets for dev environment.
 This is a flow in general across all examples.